schnatterer/rooted-graphene/README.md

 ### Hints
 * Make sure the versions of the unpatched version initially installed and the one taken from this repo match.
-* Hint: You might want to start with the version before the latest to try if OTA is working before initializing your device.
+* You might want to start with the version before the latest to try if OTA is working before initializing your device.
 * Don't mix up **factory image** and OTA
 * The following steps are basically the ones described at [avbroot](https://github.com/chenxiaolong/avbroot#initial-setup) using the `avb_pkmd.bin` from this repo.